eltrino/diamantedesk-documentation/docs/User Guide/Channels/Web Portal.md

-#DiamanteDesk Frontend Userguide
+#Web Portal

 DiamanteDesk is designed to organize all incoming customer requests from all sources in a single place to ensure quick reply and reasonable solution to a problem, if any.

 Every service user has 3 available options to contact the Help Desk team:

-* by creating a request through a web form;
+* by creating a request through a **web form**;
-* as an email notification;
+* as an **email notification**;
-* via a phone call.
+* via a **phone call**.

-When a customer attempts to leave a request or report an issue through a web service, the system redirects this user to a DiamanteDesk request module.
-To create a ticket a user should register or provide log in details.
+When a customer attempts to leave a request or report an issue through a web portal, the system redirects this user to a DiamanteDesk request module.
+A user should register or provide log in details in order to create a ticket.

 ![Login Page](img/Login.jpg)